eelstork/turtlesim/Assets/Journal.md

+# Monday Jan 14 - 12:00 PM

+The only track in the game was too hard.
+Made another;
+now I need a track selector.

+(4:15) Unsurprisingly didn't get a chance to update this until the Tortle jam end.
+Tagging the jam version.

+Looks like the original game was made in 10~12 hours.
+At this point biggest 'regrets' in order:

+- Featured only one track, where 5 lines of code would give two.
+- Only supported the gamepad
+- Aspect ratio looks odd in my builds
+- No web version

 # Sunday Jan 13 - 2:43 PM

 My biggest Q with this project is what type of joint should be used, if any.
 I